Yabarji/liferay-javascript-portlet/README.md

 # Running example project

 There is an example project in example directory.
-Example project contains two modules: __poc-angular-client__ and __rest-service__.
+Example project contains two modules: __angular-client__ and __rest-service__.
 Naming should be self-explaining :)

-#### Running poc-angular-client
+#### Running angular-client

-Go to __example/poc-angular-client__ and run `npm install && gulp serve:dist`.
+Go to __example/angular-client__ and run `npm install && gulp serve:dist`.
 This will install dependencies and run client on port 3000.
 Angular client runs on NodeJS and BrowserSync.

 #### Running rest-service